Free Family Fishing!

 As many Golden Lake residents are probably aware, the Walleye population in our lake has deteriorated significantly since the 1980s.
 Efforts by the Ministry of Natural Resources and Forestry over the past few decades have not produced any measurable changes in this situation.
 The single biggest reason for this is that Rainbow Smelt, currently the most abundant species in the lake, feed on Walleye fingerlings, so they never reach maturity.
 Stocking the lake with 2-3 cm Walleye just gives the Smelt more to eat.

-The GLPOA fish committee — co-chaired by Don Bishop, a longtime resident of Golden Lake with years of expertise in aquaculture research, and Dr. Peter Heinermann, who has a PhD in fish biology — has come up with a plan to revive the Walleye population in our lake, a plan that has received the support of the MNR, Pikwakanagan, and Round Lake, as well as provincial representatives.
+The GLPOA fish committee — chaired by Don Bishop, a longtime resident of Golden Lake with years of expertise in aquaculture research — has come up with a plan to revive the Walleye population in our lake, a plan that has received the support of the MNR, Pikwakanagan, and Round Lake, as well as provincial representatives.

 Ontario Fishing Regulations